 There were also pleasant things I experienced in my first few months like food, climate, and sports to name but a few.
 And after working through the above challenges I was happier with life here in Thailand.

-John Wolcott started planning his move to Thailand five years in advance.
+A friend of mine started planning his move to Thailand five years in advance.
 Because he had a house in America, a long-term career, and other loose ends to tie up, it took him longer to make the leap.
 From the beginning though, he researched the different kinds of work he could do in Thailand; he thought about where he’d live; and he saved as much money as possible.

 As the time to move to Thailand neared, he started making small steps.
 Below is a list of things he did.
 You’ll notice he applied for a Non-immigrant O Visa and not a Tourist Visa.
 This is because his wife is Thai, so he’s entitled to a Non-immigrant O Visa, even at a Thai Embassy outside of Thailand.